ceandrade/brkga_mp_ipr_cpp/README.md

 Thank **Daniele Ferone** for detecting such a bug.

-:high_brightness: What is new on version 3.0
+:high_brightness: What is new in version 3.0
 --------------------------------------------------------------------------------

 ### API enhancements